 Qualifying Your Candidate's Decision Making Process

-Let’s take a look at why qualifying a candidate’s decision making process is so important and best practices for doing so.
+Let’s take a look at why qualifying your candidate’s decision making process is such a key component to the IT recruitment life cycle including best practices for doing so.
 Below are some of the critical questions that recruiters and their candidates must answer.

 How will the candidate arrive at a final decision?

 Will the candidate discuss the decision with a friend, family member or mentor?
 Will they draw a line down a piece of paper and weigh the pro’s and con’s of your opportunity against the others?
 Will they have their spouse or significant other make the decision?
 These are just a few of the key elements that a recruiter must uncover to ensure they are selling and appealing to all of the people and factors playing a role in the candidate’s decision making process.